eduardo-evaristo/face-recognition/README.md

 - The application currently compares the uploaded image with two predefined images (`./pic_of_me.jpeg` and `./not_me.jpg`).
 You can modify these paths as needed.
 - The application uses a virtual environment within the Docker container to manage its dependencies.
+- The `face_recognition` library used in this project can be found [here](https://pypi.org/project/face-recognition/).

 ### License